48 Things To Do In Tucson When It’s Too Hot!

 41. Head south of Tucson for some Southwestern style boutique shopping

 Several small Southern Arizona communities like Bisbee & Tubac are located a bit higher in elevation than Tucson, and thus, the summer weather is about 10 degrees cooler.
 Tubac is just 40 minutes south of Tucson and is most well known for its’ many boutique shops and art galleries.
-The weather is only about 10 degrees cooler, although anything really helps after endless 100 degree days!
+The summer temps are only slightly cooler, although anything really helps after endless 100 degree days!
 Bisbee, a bit further at 2 hours away, is another popular day trip known for its’ charming historic downtown.
 In Bisbee, you will be treated to an old-fashioned small town setting that you do not find amidst the suburban congestion in Tucson.

 42. Stroll around the 4th avenue shops